 I have over 10 years experience of working therapeutically with all ages.
 Including primary and secondary schools, adolescent mental health, looked after children, paediatric oncology patients, woman’s hostels and Young Carers.

-My private practice was established in 2011, and I helped support clients with issues such as anxiety, depression, grief, chronic pain, eating disorders, relationship problems, self-harming behaviours, addiction, phobias and stress.
+My private practice was established in 2011, and I have supported clients with issues such as anxiety, depression, grief, chronic pain, eating disorders, relationship problems, self-harming behaviours, addiction, phobias and stress.

 I am also a founding member of Creative Therapies Collective (CTC), which is a is voluntary community group whose aim is to facilitate the promotion and practice of the Arts Therapies in South Wales.
 By securing funding from local and national funding organisations and agencies, CTC’s aim is to develop arts therapies projects across South Wales.

 My approach is mainly psychodynamic, however my practice is also informed by other theories such as attachment, narrative, mindfulness and Transactional Analysis.

 As an Art Psychotherapist I help to create a space where personal and often difficult feelings can be explored safely.
 These feelings can be explored both verbally and by communication through the art materials.
 Any creative work you do will be treated with respect and stored in privacy.